phuong27102000/NTRU_HRSS_KEM_SV/encapsulate/README.md

-This folder provides all the codes in polynomial calculating
+This folder contains all the codes for encapsulating